AGENDA

 Jason Ryan: EVP, Regulatory Services & Government Affairs, CenterPoint Energy & PRF Advisory Board Co-Chair

-Morgan Scott: VP, Sustainability & Global Outreach, EPRI & PRF Advisory Board Co-Chair
+Morgan Scott: VP, Global Outreach & Partnerships, EPRI & PRF Advisory Board Co-Chair

 9.00-9.30am - Opening Keynote: From Stability to Surprise: How Shifting Weather Patterns Are Rewriting the Rules for Grid Resilience